Xinye130/Xinye_GNG5300_Student_Management/README.md

 # Student Management System

-Student mangagement sysem is a web application with functionalities such as display student list and student detail, add and edit student, and user authentication.
+Student management system is a web application with functionalities such as display student list and student detail, add and edit student, and user authentication.
 This project is built with Django web framework.

 ## Installation